CigarsSmoker/Clone/Per-scope-switches.md

 ### Strict HTTPS

 **Edit 2014-11-21:** After I updated to Chromium 38 yesterday, I just found out that now apparently Chromium forbids mixed content by default.
 When there is mixed content on a web page, a little shield icon will in the address bar, and a user may click on it to load the content which was forbidden from loading natively by the browser.
 This is great, and this kind of render the new _"Strict HTTPS"_ switch here useless.
-I still have to see if does this completely for all types of requests, but I expect it to be the case (tell me if you find out it's still can happen).
+I still have to see if does this completely for all types of requests, but I expect it to be the case (tell me if you find out it still can happen).
 Given this, I may remove the _"Strict HTTPS"_ switch before release if it ends up not having a purpose anymore.

 First, if you are not familiar with what is "mixed content", here are some places to learn more about it: